Cold Email Template Winner

-I went to my JUNK folder and it was filled with cold emails.
-I have 4 examples of what are common failed attempts and an example of ONE REALLY GOOD ONE that actually worked.
+I went to my JUNK folder, and it was filled with cold emails.
+I have four examples of common failed attempts and an example of ONE REALLY GOOD ONE that actually worked.
 Let’s take a look…

 Cold Email Templates to Avoid